 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 While you don't "have" to use leftover turkey to make this recipe, I just so happened to have some on hand after we ate our dry brined roasted turkey.

-You could use the thick-cut deli turkey or even chicken if a giant roasted turkey isn’t in your future anytime soon.
-Either way- it’s a soup that craves the meaty chunks throughout.
+For making this leftover turkey soup, you could use the thick-cut deli turkey or even chicken if a giant roasted turkey isn't in your future anytime soon.
+Either way- this is a turkey rice soup recipe that craves the meaty chunks throughout.

 When you go to add the cream cheese to the soup, make sure that it's already pretty softened.
 Just leaving it at room temperature while you're prepping and getting up to that point is sufficient.

 Using colder cream cheese is do-able but may result in floating white bits of undissolved cream cheese that are hard to explain unless you see them.
 They look a little unappetizing but the soup still tastes good.

 Absolutely!
 You can use heavy cream, half and half, dairy free milk (like almond or soy), or even evaporated milk depending on what you have on hand.
 It's really just being added to help thin the soup just a tad as the creaminess mostly comes from the cream cheese.